 QWERTY devices launching not only on the major prepaid carrier

 seems inevitable that PlatinumTel and other growing MVNOs will add

 Common Cents Mobile at Wal-Mart

-Here’s some news that’s actually not
+Here’s some news that’s

 about prepaid unlimited plans, demonstrating that there’s still a